Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrNetworkMapping.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesAsrNetworkMapping** cmdlet gets information about Azure Site Recovery network mappings for the current Site Recovery vault.
+The **Get-AzureRmRecoveryServicesAsrNetworkMapping** cmdlet gets information about Azure Site Recovery network mappings for the Recovery Services vault.

 ## EXAMPLES